cotes2020/jekyll-theme-chirpy/_posts/Note/2020-08-25-security-interview-question.md

 44. Is it a good practice to run stateful applications on Docker?
 The concept behind stateful applications is that they store their data onto the local file system.
 You need to decide to move the application to another machine, retrieving data becomes painful.
 I honestly would not prefer running stateful applications on Docker.

-45. Suppose you have an application that has many dependant services.
+45. Suppose you have an application that has many dependent services.
 Will docker compose wait for the current container to be ready to move to the running of the next service?
 The answer is yes.
 Docker compose always runs in the dependency order.
 These dependencies are specifications like depends_on, links, volumes_from, etc.

 46. How will you monitor Docker in production?